Doesn't Man's Best Friend Deserve More than Life on a Chain?

 Teaching your dog to be a well behaved family member will take time, but will be worth it as your dog becomes a loved friend.

-Dogs who have been chained can make good house dogs (like T.J.), but may need extra training.
+Dogs who have been chained can make great house dogs, but will need extra training.
 Your "outside" dog will be excited when first coming in.
 Don’t give up!
-Your dog will calm down.
-He is just excited about being in a new place and getting so much attention!
+It will take some time for your dog to calm down and become an indoor family member.

 Behavior Tips

-Decide at the beginning that no one will feed the dog from the table.
+• Begging: Decide no one will feed the dog from the table.
 Don't allow guests to break this rule.
-Feed the dog before your meal, and he won’t be hungry.
+Feed him before your meal.
+If he never gets to eat from the table, he won't try!

-Never leave your new dog alone in the house.
+• Destroying Things: Never leave your new dog alone in the house.
 You are asking for trouble if you let an untrained dog have full run of the house!
 A crate is best.
-Privileges are earned and your new dog must be mature and trained before you give him total freedom.
+Privileges are earned and your new dog must be trained before having total freedom.

 [top]